shimming-toolbox/shimming-toolbox/docs/source/user_section/tutorials/b0_dynamic_shimming.rst

 - Navigate to the *Fieldmap* Tab.
 If you don't see the tab, drag the right edge of the ``Shimming Toolbox`` panel to make all the tabs appear.
 - Enter 1 for the *Number of Echoes*.
-- Select the phase from the overlay and click the *Input Phase 1* button.
+- Select the phase image from the overlay and click the *Input Phase 1* button.
 - Select the first magnitude image in the overlay and click the *Input Magnitude*.
+- Select the unwrapper you wish to use.
+Select skimage if you do not have prelude installed (External dependency: FSL).
 - *(Optional)* Change the output file and folder by clicking on *Output File*.
 - Click *Run*.
 - The output fieldmap should load automatically.